Timothy Leary bibliography: Academic journals

 "The studies on which this paper is based have been sponsored by Permanente Foundation Hospital, Oakland, California, under the codirection of Hubert S. Coffey, Ph.D, and Harvey Powelson, M.D.
 The current expanded research project is in part supported by the U.S. Public Health Service under the direction of Saxton T. Pope, Jr, M.D.
-The authors are grateful to Dr. Jean Walker Macfarlane for her editorial contributions to this article." (p.
-143).
+The authors are grateful to Dr. Jean Walker Macfarlane for her editorial contributions to this article.".